HRNYC39-SDC-Onyx/SDC-reviews/README.md

 3. In your terminal, run the command `git clone LINK_TO_FORKED_REPO`

-4. To open the repo on your local machine, run `git code .`
+4. To open the repo on your local machine, `cd` into it and run `git code .` (this opens VS Code)

+5. In the root directory, run the command `npm install` to install all of the app's dependencies.

+## Setup
+1. Create a `config.js` file using the provided `config.example.js` file with your postgreSQL credentials.

+2. Navigate to the `schema.sql` file and **replace the file paths on line 55-58** with YOUR OWN FILE PATH to the data that you downloaded.

+3. Run `npm start` in the root directory to run this project.

+4. Run `npm createdb` in a seperate terminal window.
+This will create the database and tables for you in postgreSQL.